liquidrinu/Arduino/README.md

 5.)
 Readings can be found on http://192.168.1.x/plant (where 'x' is the ip assigned by your network)

+*Readings from the DHT11 can be 1 minute off, but solved with software hack to keep continuous output (memoization), but do keep this in mind.*

 ## D8_PORTAL (important)

 1.)
 Connect through wifi on your phone to the esp8266 and use passwd 12345678.